-SJK Architects is an award winning firm that has accrued considerable Indian and International acclaim.
+SJK Architects is an award-winning firm that has accrued considerable Indian and International acclaim.
 It is a multi-disciplinary practice encompassing master planning, architecture, and interior design.
 The nature of the practice has been to use the sun and the wind to our advantage to craft environments that are ecologically sound and naturally beautiful.
-We have worked across India in the areas of education, hospitality, corporate offices and cultural buildings, developing unique identities based on the historical legacy of the area as well as the climatic situation.
+We have worked across India in education, hospitality, corporate offices, and cultural buildings, developing unique identities based on the historical legacy of the area and the climatic situation.
 This translates, to buildings that sit naturally in their environments rather than mechanized boxes that alienate people and their culture.

 Our use of contemporary innovations that draw from Indian traditions has won us the World Architecture Festival Prize in 2012, the Futurarc Green Leadership Award (Singapore), the E+D C & Tucker awards (USA), the ArcVision Award (Italy), Prix Versailles Award (for Architecture & Interiors) in 2016, The Chicago Athenaeum Museum of Architecture & Design in 2016 and several National awards from the Indian Institute of Architects, as well as Indian Institute of Interior Designers.

 The Principal Architect Shimul Javeri Kadri leads the design process along with Design Directors, Vaishali Shankar, Sarika Shetty and Roshni Kshirsagar.